Aoibhinn/CI-MS5-PinkAccessories/TESTING.md

 Step 2 | The product detail is displayed | [Desktop](readme/testing/addedproduct_desktop.png)  | [Tablet](readme/testing/addedproduct_ipad.png)  | [Mobile](readme/testing/addedproduct_iphone.png)  | Passed |

 #### User Story 07-2
 - User Story 10.2: As an admin user I can edit a product by clicking on the Edit button on the Products page for the product.
-I can update thea name, category, price, colour, code, description, has Sizes(Unknown, Yes, No), Rating, Pre-sale price, Image url, update an image and click the
+I can update the name, category, price, colour, code, description, has Sizes(Unknown, Yes, No), Rating, Pre-sale price, Image url, update an image and click the
 Edit Product button.
 Clicking cancel navigates the user to the product page

 #### User Story Steps 07-2
-- Step 1: As an admin user login navigate to a product in the products page and click on a product, and click the Edit button
+- Step 1: As an admin user login and navigate to a product in the products page and click on a product, and click the Edit button
 - Step 2: Update the product, for example the price
 #### User Story Testing Results 07-2
 Step| Result | Desktop | Tablet | Mobile | Status